-All on- and off-campus college events are suspended, until further notice.
-Event and program organizers should explore the use of remote technology to deliver programming virtually.
-No decision has been made yet in regards to end-of-semester activities such as Senior Week, Reunion and Commencement.
+All on- and off-campus college events are suspended through August 1.
+Event and program organizers should explore the use of remote technology to deliver programming virtually during this time and even explore online possibilities for the remaining summer months.

 The New England Women’s and Men’s Athletic Conference (NEWMAC) made the decision to suspend all conference competition for spring sports, effective March 16.
 Wheaton College will be suspending all participation in spring sports competition, both NEWMAC and non-conference, effective March 16, 2020.
 The National Collegiate Athletic Association (NCAA) has canceled all remaining winter and spring NCAA championships.

-The college is moving to a temporary remote work model.
-Remote operations for staff will begin on Wednesday, March 18.
+The college has moved to a temporary remote work model.
+Remote operations for staff began on Wednesday, March 18.
 As of Saturday, March 21, only those employees defined as essential staff will be permitted on campus, in order to support those students remaining on campus.

 All college-sponsored travel has been suspended, until further notice.
 Please cancel any tickets and reservations you currently have.

 Wheaton College updated its self-quarantine procedures on March 15.
 Any community member who has traveled internationally is not permitted to access campus for 14 days after the date they returned to the U.S. We encourage them to return to their family home or to an off-campus residence, to self-quarantine AND practice social distancing.

 U.S. government agencies recently issued guidance regarding COVID-19 adjustments to academic programs and maintenance of visa status.
 The guidance allows for greater flexibility than usual.
 The Center for Global Education will provide more information via email to our international populations.